 Anyone who experiences or sees harassment, intimidation, or bullying behavior must report it to school counselors, teachers, or administrators.
 School administrators will act.
-The report can be verbal or put in writing using the HIB Incident Reporting form found online or in the school office.
+The report can be verbal or put in writing using the Incident Reporting form found online (on both the school or district websites) or in the school office.
 Return the form to the school or district office.
 School staff will investigate the incident, communicate findings to the parent/guardian, and create a plan to stop the harassment, intimidation, or bullying.